neu-se/CS4530-Spring-2024/Assignments/project-grading.md

 * Technical Overview
 * Process Overview

-The allocation of the 10% credit will be as follows: Overview and manual will be worth 4%, technical and process overviews will be worth 3% each.
+The allocation of the 10% credit will be as follows: Overview and manual will be worth 3%, technical and process overviews will be worth 4% and 3% respectively.

 ### * Feature Overview and User Manual